 To this end, businesses use a wide range of websites and website models to fuel online shopping.
 The downside is that these websites often don’t integrate well with other, existing processes, and inventory management software packages.

 What is eCommerce Integration?

-Linking your online shop or retail website to your inventory system, order management and accounting systems is essential for success today.
-Customers should know whether or not the item they want to buy is in stock, refunds should go through seamlessly regardless of the channel the customer used and your CRM systems should have a full and complete view of the customers order history.
+Linking your online shop or retail website to your inventory system, order management, and accounting systems is essential for success today.
+Customers should know whether or not the item they want to buy is in stock.
+Refunds should go through seamlessly regardless of the channel the customer used.
+Likewise, your CRM systems should have a full and complete view of the customer’s order history.

 Sure, you could manually update all this information, but that would take an inordinate amount of time and resources.
 The information on your website would then also be constantly out of date, exasperating customers and staff alike.
 Alternatively, you could link your retail website to the back-end accounting and inventory system.
-This accounting system is better known as ERP (enterprise resource planning) software – there are also a wide variety of software packages on the market to this end.
+This accounting system or ERP (enterprise resource planning) software – there are also a wide variety of software packages on the market to this end.

 Proper integration of all these systems allows for full automation, resulting in an update on all systems, i.e. bi-directional data flow.
-Here, inventory levels update automatically at each step in the process: when the product is sold on the eCommerce website, when the product leaves or enters a warehouse, and when the entire transaction is complete.
+Here, inventory levels update automatically at each step in the process.
+You will know when the product is available on the eCommerce website.
+It would be clear when the product leaves or enters a warehouse.
+Moreover, it is easy to monitor when the entire transaction is complete.
 Initially, these updates occurred in batches, once or twice daily.
-Recently, however, advances in technology allows for real-time or near-real-time data flow, keeping your site up to date, to the minute.
+Recently, however, advances in technology allow for real-time or near-real-time data flow, keeping your site up to date, to the minute.